top of page

 Lab Alumnus

-Yan ZHANG received her Ph.D. in Educational Psychology in 2017 from the Chinese University of Hong Kong, where her research focused on the development of Chinese adolescents’ materialistic values.
-She is an Associate Professor at the School of Media and Communication of Shenzhen University.
+Yan ZHANG received her Ph.D. in Educational Psychology from CUHK in 2017, where her research focused on the development of Chinese adolescents’ materialistic values.
+She received the Hong Kong Government Reaching Out Award (2016), the CUHK Grand Way Scholarship (2017), and the Golden Jubilee Postgraduate Scholarship (2017).
+She participated in an academic exchange to the Department of Youth and Family at Utrecht University in 2016.
+She is currently an Associate Professor at the School of Media and Communication at Shenzhen University and is the division head of the Department of Advertising.
 Her interests revolve around affective, cognitive, and environmental factors that facilitate consumption behaviors, social media use, and identification with pop culture.
+She was supported by the National Social Science Foundation of China and the Ministry of Education in China.

 zhangyansmile@gmail.com